It seems no one in Congress can find common ground between the parties.

 With the failure of Republicans to unite around a healthcare plan, there may be the seed of bipartisan measures to stabilize markets in the Senate healthcare committee.
 This doesn't fix healthcare, but neither does it accept the administration's threat of ending cost-share-reduction payments and helping the ACA fail.
 Senator Durbin is right when he says it's time for both parties to sit down and solve healthcare.

-Tax cuts, like Republicans propose, have never generated enough growth to pay for themselves.
-They want to greatly increase spending for defense and infrastructure while our country is also dealing with several natural disasters.
+Tax cuts, like those in the recent tax bill, have never generated enough growth to pay for themselves.
+Republicans want to greatly increase spending for defense and infrastructure while our country is also dealing with several natural disasters.
 And their plan is to lower revenues?
 We all want and deserve a simpler, fairer tax code.
-The Republican plan, however, is a very big role of the dice.Read more »
+Republicans should have stayed with revenue neutral tax reform.Read more »

 Every five years congress revisits and rewrites a Farm Bill.
 America's farmers are facing their biggest challenges since the 1980's.
 At present, the proposed Farm Bill appears to remain more or less the same.
 More "outside the box" thinking is called for in 2018.Read more »